brainhack-school2022/sutterlin_project/README.md

 The tools used to accomplish this task are:

 * Python scripts
-* Python modules (pandas, numpy, sklearn, nilearn, nibabel,  matplotlib, seaborn)
+* Python modules (pandas, numpy, sklearn, nilearn, nibabel,  matplotlib)
 * Bash to run the scripts on elm server
 * Git and Github to keep track of the project's evolution

 # Data

-The dataset that will be used comes from Desmartaux et al., 2021 and is access restricted.
+The dataset that will be used comes from Desmartaux et al., 2021 and is (unfortunately) access restricted at this time.
 It includes 24 participants (13 women and 11 males) and mean age is 26.9.
 Subjects participated to a fMRI scanning session where they received hypnosis to either increase or decrease pain.
 After hypnotic suggestions to modulate pain,a serie of either 6 or 9 painful stimuli were administered.
 In total, each participant received 72 electrical shocks.
 Across all participants, a total of 1728 trials/shocks were done.
+The image below presented how the different suggestion blocks were organized.

 ![](images/protocole_desmartaux2021.png)